Outpatient Opioid Addiction Recovery Program at New Horizons Medical

 Contact information

-Please contact New Horizons Medical Treatment Center to make an appointment for the Outpatient Opioid Abuse program.
+Please contact New Horizons Medical Treatment Center to make an appointment for the Outpatient Opioid Addiction program.
 Call 888-999-2041 for a free consultation and make your appointment today.

 See How to Get Started? page for more info.